Skip to Content

 • A down puffy jacket!
 And speaking of down, the insulating qualities of a down jacket are hard to beat.
 The Nano Puff Jacket by Patagonia is windproof, water-resistant, and extremely packable.
 Eric and I both have one, and we wear them all winter long.

 • Insulated boots.
 My favorite winter boots are Oboz Bridgers, hands down, or should I say feet down?
-I am entering my third season with these boots, which are incredibly warm, have great traction, and look great with all kinds of outfits.
+I am entering my third season with these incredibly warm boots, which have great traction, and look good with all kinds of outfits.
 As long as Oboz keeps making them, I will keep buying them!
 They come in both men’s and women’s sizes and are wide in the toe.

 • Warm socks.
 Darn Tough Vermont socks are made in Vermont and come with a 100% lifetime guarantee, whether you buy them online or at your local outfitter.
 We wear them year-round.